jeanbataka/jeanbataka/README.md

 > I'm open to any project proposals and collaborations

-- 🔭 I’m currently working on a platform combining e-commerce, local services such as the sale of airline tickets, credit loan allowing any purchase from our partners, currency exchange and so on.
+- 🔭 I am currently working as a backend web developer on a web application for microfinance which among other things allows to manage customer accounts, tontines, their savings and much more.
 - 🌱 I’m currently learning cloud technologies (Aws and Google cloud) and Golang
-- 💬 Ask me everything about Laravel, VueJs and Web3
+- 💬 Ask me everything about Laravel, VueJs
 - ⚡ Fun fact: I like playing video games 😉
 ---
 **Programming languages, Frameworks and tools**<br />